Edinburgh Rugby: Under Mike Blair: 2021–2023

+Under Sean Everitt: 2023–

+Sean Everitt was recruited in July 2023 as a 'Senior Coach' to replace Blair for the 2023/24 season.
+This season saw modest results for the club, taking 11 wins, notably being the only team to emerge from Ulster's home stadium victorius.
+However, the team were crucially let down by only collecting five bonus points throughout the season, ultimately leading to them finishing tenth in the league, below Lions and Ospreys, despite having more wins than them.

+Everitt signed a 2-year extension at the beginning of 2024 to remain at the club until June 2026 becoming Head Coach in the process.

+As of the half-way point in the 2024–25 season, Edinburgh sit eighth in the URC table, with four wins from eight, all at home - but having already surpassed their bonus point total from the 2023–24 season.
+They sit top of Pool 3 in the Challenge Cup on points difference, with a loss away to Gloucester, and a win at home to Bayonne.

 Stadia

 Edinburgh Rugby have played at a number of grounds over the years including Meadowbank Stadium, Meggetland Sports Complex and most recently Myreside.
 It was recognised over the years by fans and players alike that Edinburgh have lacked a true Home Ground with BT Murrayfield often criticised for providing a poor atmosphere due to being largely empty for most games.

 On 31 May 2018, Edinburgh Rugby announced a new proposed 7,800-seater Edinburgh Rugby Stadium to be built on the training pitches at Murrayfield.
-The stadium will cost Scottish Rugby an estimated £5 million.
-The stadium was completed on 16 February 2021 but will not host matches straight away.
+The stadium cost Scottish Rugby an estimated £5 million.
+The stadium was completed on 16 February 2021.

+Women's team

+In December 2023, Edinburgh launched a women's team to compete in the Celtic Challenge, a cross-border competition that is designed to develop players for the Celtic nations, starting in the 2023–24 season.